 When you have diabetes, your body can’t get the sugar from the blood into cells or make enough, or any, insulin.
 This causes high levels of blood sugar or high glucose levels.
 The carbohydrates in food are one reason blood sugar levels go up after meals.

 Keep reading to learn more about checking and managing your glucose levels.

-Talk to you doctor or healthcare providers about the best times to check your blood glucose, as optimal times vary by person.
+Talk with your doctor or other healthcare professionals about the best times to check your blood glucose.
+Optimal times vary for each person.

 Some options include:

 - after fasting (after waking or not eating for eight to 12 hours), or before meals

 - before and after meals, to see the impact that the meal had on your blood sugar

 - before all meals, to decide how much insulin to inject

 Bring a record of your blood sugar results to appointments with your doctor so you can review it and make changes to your treatment if necessary.